kandhariakhil/NonPeriodicWaves/README.md

 The following kinematic model is based on Compliant Modular Mesh worm Robot with Steering https://iopscience.iop.org/article/10.1088/1748-3190/aaa342/meta

-Main code to run non periodic waveform for tunring without slip in peristaltic locomotion
+Main code to run non periodic waveform for turning without slip in peristaltic locomotion.

+Run Demo_to_angle_custombounds.m.

 Code produces waveform required to reach certain end position in order to turn without slip using kinematic constraints